epu-ntua/enershare-ai4ef-frontend/Wiki.md

 ## Training Playground

-The corresponding menu button is an external link for the AI4EF Dagster instance.
+The **"Training Playground"** menu button is an external link for the AI4EF Dagster instance.
 AI4EF Training Playground is designed specifically for users, such as data scientists, seeking an intuitive user interface to orchestrate and execute their machine learning pipelines.
 This service includes a default pipeline for creating models suitable for integration with the AI4EF model-app.
 It enables data scientists to build and refine custom models tailored to specific use cases,